Davigo-Studio/govigedit-docs-new/govigedit/guides/updating.md

 sidebar_position: 3
 ---

-# Updating Govigedit
+# Updating

-For now, updating Govigedit is slightly more involved than simply overwriting the existing package.
+For now, updating the map editor is slightly more involved than simply overwriting the existing package.

 ## General updating steps